hashicorp/design-system/website/docs/components/tooltip/partials/code/how-to-use.md

   </Hds::TooltipButton>
 ```

-#### With text content with bold and em tags to format tooltip text
+#### With text content and tooltip text formatted with bold and em tags
 ```handlebars
   <Hds::TooltipButton @text="<b>Hello</b> <em>there</em>!
 Here is more info.">
     More information